GSA/piv-guides/pages/piv_app_int_models.md

 - Who manages the development team?
 - Who is the lead developer for ICAM integration?
 - When must the application be ICAM-integrated in Production?

+# Authentication (AuthN) Options
+Determining which authentication application integration model to use is dependent on the application you are trying to onboard.
+There are various factors to consider when making that decision.
+For example:

+- What is the performance and development level of effort (LOE) of the application?
+> Performance and LOE can vary greatly between applications.
+- What is the user population?
+It is very important to understand the user population (e.g., their skills and knowledge.

+Regardless, you should use a standard format for your onboarding documents:

+- Lists of users and roles
+- Metadata
+- Engagement documents

 ## A. Native Security Assertion Markup Language (SAML) Single Sign-on (SSO) +++++ Link to more technical info